 All investments present a risk of loss of capital.
-The maximum loss of capital on long equity securities and unit trusts is limited to the fair value of those positions.
-The maximum loss of capital on derivatives is limited to the notional contract values of those positions.
+The maximum loss of capital on long equity is limited to the fair value of those positions.

-The investments of the Fund, and associated risks, are managed by a specialist Investment Manager, under an Investment Management Agreement (the "IMA") approved by the Responsible Entity, and containing the investment strategy and guidelines of the Fund, consistent with those stated in the Product Disclosure Statement.
+The investments of the Fund, and associated risks, are managed by the Investment Manager, Hejaz Asset Management Pty Ltd under an Investment Management Agreement (IMA) approved by the Responsible Entity and contains the investment strategy and guidelines of the Fund, consistent with those stated in the Product Disclosure Statement.